Gun turret: Layout

 Early designs often featured multiple weapons mounts.
-This concept was carried forwards into the early interwar years in Britain, Germany and the Soviet Union, arguably reaching its most absurd expression in the British Vickers A1E1 Independent tank, though this attempt was soon abandoned while the Soviet Union's similar effort produced a 'land battleship' which was actually produced and fought in defence of the Soviet Union.
+This concept was carried forwards into the early interwar years in Britain, Germany and the Soviet Union, arguably reaching its most absurd expression in the British Vickers A1E1 Independent tank, though this attempt was soon abandoned while the Soviet Union's similar effort produced a T-35 'land battleship' which was actually produced and fought in defence of the Soviet Union.

-In modern tanks, the turret houses all the crew except the driver (who is located in the hull).
-The crew located in the turret typically consist of tank commander, gunner, and often a gun loader (except in tanks that have an autoloader), while the driver sits in a separate compartment with a dedicated entry and exit, though often one that allows the driver to exit via the turret basket (fighting compartment).
+In modern tanks, the turret houses all the crew except the driver (who is in the hull).
+The crew located in the turret typically consist of tank commander, gunner, and often a gun loader (except in tanks that have an autoloader), while the driver sits in a separate compartment with his own entry and exit, though often one that allows the driver to exit via the turret basket (fighting compartment).

 For other combat vehicles, the turrets are equipped with other weapons dependent on role.
 An infantry fighting vehicle may carry a smaller calibre gun or an autocannon, or an anti-tank missile launcher, or a combination of weapons.
 A modern self-propelled gun mounts a large artillery gun but less armour.
 Lighter vehicles may carry a one-man turret with a single machine gun, occasionally the same model being shared with other classes of vehicle, such as the Cadillac Gage T50 turret/weapons station.

 The size of the turret is a factor in combat vehicle design.
 One dimension mentioned in terms of turret design is "turret ring diameter" which is the size of the aperture in the top of the chassis into which the turret is seated.